• Skip to primary navigation

 Description

-Thin and chewy snickerdoodles rolled in cinnamon sugar and stuffed with salted soft caramels.
+Soft and chewy pumpkin snickerdoodles rolled in a brown sugar cinnamon coating and stuffed with soft melty salted caramels.

 Ingredients